Free Flying Bird Show summer 2020

 Above: Beautiful macaws preparing for flight at the end of the Free Flying Show

-Above: Close encounters at the birds fly through, around and above you on the picnic lawn.
+Above: Close encounters as the birds fly through, around and above you on the picnic lawn.

-Our presenters explain and display natural bird behaviours in a wonderfully entertaining way.
+The presenters are all Keepers with a wealth of experience and explain and display natural bird behaviours in a wonderfully entertaining way.
 The birds may vary but you will usually see a large, colourful macaw circle the stage before landing – this shows how important colour is for parrots, and then how the beak and feet work together in gathering and eating food.
 Other parrots help the presenters explain the role of parrot conservation and biodiversity, and how much care pet birds need.

 Below: The kookaburras show their incredible natural reaction to snakes, and sometimes use visitors with hats as perches!